monsoonmaelstrom/book2/book2.md

 When I’m done, and lying alone on Liam’s bed with still damp hair, I begin to examine what my mother and Davy did.
 She and Davy were both right.
 It is like needlepoint.
 It’s delicate and precise, and exactly the sort of thing I hate doing.
 Exactly the sort of thing I always just try to brute force my way through.
 I can’t help but sigh.
 I guess I need to suck it up and start practicing.

-I note spots where it’s woven through and around my energy meridians and I think that’s loop around them are what she did to make it so that if Liam dies, I die.
+I note spots where it’s woven through and around my energy meridians and I think that the loops around them are what she did to make it so that if Liam dies, I die.
 I think the strands that run through them mean that if I die, Liam also does.

+It’s basically the same principle as the snares Giorgi showed me.
+Pull on them from one direction and strangle Liam.
+Pull on them from the other and strangle me.
+It’s clever and it’s elegant.
+I hate it.

+So now every time I do something dangerous, it’s not just my own life I’m playing with.
 Great.
-So now every time I do something dangerous it’s not just my own life I’m playing with.
 I let my magic move across the strands that bind us together, and it feels like it creates a harmonic vibration not entirely dissimilar to what Iverson did.

 I lie there staring at the ceiling for a while, evaluating my options when suddenly I feel the ghost of a thrumming echo throughout my body and jolt upright.